-Cincinnati, Ohio, home of the Urban Appalachian Community Coalition, is not a place typically included in public discourse on Appalachia because it does not fall within the Appalachian Regional Commission’s defined borders of Appalachia.
-The Appalachian Mountain chain in the Eastern part of the United States include the Cumberlands of Kentucky and Tennessee, as well as the Black Mountains of Georgia, the Blue Ridge, the Alleghenies, Catskills, Poconos and other ranges of the northeast.
+Cincinnati is not a place typically associated with Appalachia because it does not fall within the Appalachian Regional Commission’s defined borders of Appalachia.
+The Appalachian Mountain chain in the Eastern part of the United States includes the Cumberlands of Kentucky and Tennessee, as well as the Black Mountains of Georgia, the Blue Ridge, the Alleghenies, Catskills, Poconos and other ranges of the northeast.
 Southeastern and Eastern Ohio are in the foothills of the Alleghenies.
 The federal government defines Appalachia as geographically consisting of 420 counties that extend from northern Mississippi to the southern tier of New York State.

 However, Cincinnati is home to thousands of Appalachian migrants and descendants.
 In the last study of Appalachian census tract populations between 2005 and 2009, there were 35,637 Cincinnati residents identified as Appalachian; in 1970, around the time of the Urban Appalachian Council’s founding (predecessor to the UACC), there were 48,171.
 Cincinnati is located in Hamilton County, which is adjacent to the westernmost of the thirty-two Ohio counties designated Appalachian by the Appalachian Regional Commission.
 (Southeastern and Eastern Ohio are in the foothills of the Alleghenies.)